Normal vision and vision shown with macular degeneration

 Vision with Macular Degeneration Open the pop-up dialog box

-The symptoms of wet macular degeneration usually come on suddenly and quickly.
+Dry macular degeneration symptoms usually develop gradually and without pain.
 They can include:

 - Visual distortions such as B. Straight lines that appear to be curved